Even T. rex knows the rules: Mask up indoors, even if you're vaccinated. Thanks for helping keep your fellow science-lovers safe!

 Are there still weekly Member Hours?

 Yes!
 As always, the Academy is open to members-only every Tuesday morning from 8:30-9:30 am and Sunday morning from 10-11 am.
 Member Hours are a great time to visit since our animals are most active in the morning—and other humans are not!
-Reserve your Member Hour tickets up to three weeks in advance for the greatest availability.
+Reserve your Member Hour tickets up to four weeks in advance for the greatest availability.